To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 We chose the best puppy food for each category: canned, grain-free, and dry puppy dog food.
 We also give you our top picks for small, medium, and large breeds in the dry food category.
 And on top of that, ALL of these fit the “natural puppy food” classification, so you know you’re giving your pup a good meal.

-Best Canned Puppy Food: Wellness Complete Health Natural Wet Dog Food Review
+Best Canned Puppy Food: Wellness Complete Health Natural Wet Puppy Food

 Whether you want to treat your dog to a topping on her dry dog food or give her wet food only, Wellness puppy food is a great solution and one of the most popular puppy food brands.
 This Wellness dog food can be given to your dog when your dog is a pup, and you can transition her to adult and later to senior dog food as they age.